Arab Revolt: Aftermath

 The United Kingdom agreed in the McMahon–Hussein Correspondence that it would support Arab independence if they revolted against the Ottomans.
-Both sides had different interpretations of this agreement.

 However, the United Kingdom and France reneged on the original deal and divided up the area under the 1916 Sykes–Picot Agreement in ways that the Arabs felt were unfavourable to them.
 Further confusing the issue was the Balfour Declaration of 1917, which promised support for a Jewish "national home" in Palestine.
+This series of events is often characterised as a betrayal of the Arabs by the British.
 For a brief period, the Hejaz region of western Arabia became a self-declared state, without being universally recognised as such, under Hussein's control.
-Although both Ibn Saud and Hussein both received British aid, it was eventually conquered by Ibn Saud in 1925, as part of his military and sociopolitical campaign for the unification of Saudi Arabia.
+Although both Ibn Saud and Hussein received British aid, it was eventually conquered by Ibn Saud in 1925, as part of his military and sociopolitical campaign for the unification of Saudi Arabia.

 The Arab Revolt is seen by historians as the first organized movement of Arab nationalism.
 It brought together different Arab groups for the first time with the common goal to fight for independence from the Ottoman Empire.
 Much of the history of Arab independence stemmed from the revolt beginning with the kingdom that had been founded by Hussein.

 After the war, the Arab Revolt had implications.
 Groups of people were put into classes that were based on whether they had fought in the revolt and their rank.
 In Iraq, a group of Sharifian officers from the Arab Revolt formed a political party that they headed.
 The Hashemites in Jordan remain influenced by the actions of the revolt's Arab leaders.